TimePHP-org/TimePHP-Docs/docs/index.md

 php -S localhost:8080 -t App/public
 ```

-This framework is also compatible with [Homestead](https://laravel.com/docs/8.x/homestead).For more information about the installation, [click here](getting-started/installation.md)
+This framework is also compatible with [Homestead](https://laravel.com/docs/8.x/homestead).
+For more information about the installation, [click here](getting-started/installation.md)

 # Feedback